 - However, if and when your plants do stretch, use a sharp pair of scissors or shears to cut the plant back near the bowl.
 Always leave a few leaves on the stem to ensure a few pups of growth.

 When purchasing fertilizer, one should not buy the largest container or quantity available.
 Buy smaller quantities at a time.
 When fertilizer sits on your shelf too long, it will turn hard and become difficult to accurately measure.
 We sell 20-20-20 in a 500 gm container.
 This size is not available at most garden centres, but this is the only way that we like to sell it in order to limit your waste and unnecessary cost.Overwintering:

 Many, many people do not want to overwinter their succulents and that is just fine.
 No need to feel guilty.
 However, many avid gardeners do want to overwinter their succulents and that is great too.
 Today, succulents are more affordable, less scarce, and prices are more reasonable than in the past.
 Understand that every living plant (like us...unfortunately) will die at some point.
-However, succulents will last a lot longer than 2 dozen cut roses that will last a week (if you're lucky) and if you're changing their water everyday.
+However, succulents will live a lot longer than a dozen cut roses that will last a week (if you're lucky and will cost at least twice as much) even if you're changing their water everyday.